Metro Explores Alternative Rail-to-River Routes Through Southeast Cities

 It was a suggestion that came up at our table more than once.
 And although it is probably unreasonable to expect such an outcome, it turns out that, just last month, Huntington Park embarked on its own feasibility study for the same kind of Class I bike facilities along Randolph Street that Metro has already studied.

 Meeting attendees were told this when Metro gave its presentation on the project, with the Metro speaker stating somewhat cryptically that Metro fully intended to remain aware of what was happening in Huntington Park.
 The awkwardness continued when I brought the Huntington Park representatives over to our table.
-I genuinely wanted their perspective on the routes, but I was also curious about how much communication was actually happening.
+I genuinely wanted their perspective on the routes, but was also curious about how much communication was actually happening.
 The answer to the latter seemed to be “not very much.”
-Metro representatives appeared genuinely surprised to learn that not only was the Orange Eco-Line in the works to link Downey, Cudahy, South Gate, Bell, and Huntington Park, but that the bus route would also have a stop intersecting with the proposed bike path at Randolph and Pacific.
+Metro representatives appeared genuinely surprised to learn that not only was the West Santa Ana Corridor Eco-Line in the works to link Downey, Cudahy, South Gate, Bell, and Huntington Park, but that the route would also have a stop intersecting with the proposed bike path at Randolph and Pacific.

 That Huntington Park is working on its own feasibility study is not that surprising – Metro’s own 2014 study noted that the community had just finished its Bicycle Master Plan which included a Class I facility along Randolph.